 - ᵃ Improved source water testing in the Permian as operations have matured post-acquisition has allowed for better classification of water quality.

 To facilitate sustainable water sourcing opportunities in our U.S. resource plays, we have a manager of sustainable operations with leadership accountability.
-Our ROMS system requires assets to conduct a risk assessment addressing local and regional sourcing constraints, capacity limitations, operational needs, and disposal and infrastructure alternatives.
-While we seek alternative sources to fresh water, such as brackish or grey water, opportunities are very limited in areas such as Oklahoma.
-Our ability to recycle produced water is highly dependent on proximity between supply and demand, local constraints/regulations and continuity of acreage position.
+Our ROMS system requires assets to conduct a risk assessment addressing local and regional sourcing constraints, capacity limitations, operational needs and disposal and infrastructure alternatives.
+While we seek alternative sources to freshwater, such as brackish or grey water, opportunities are very limited in areas such as Oklahoma.
+Our ability to economically recycle produced water is highly dependent on proximity between supply and demand, local constraints/regulations and continuity of acreage position.
 While we strive to use more produced water, we must balance the benefits of reuse with the higher spill risk associated with handling larger volumes of produced water.

-Competitively Advantaged Multi-Basin Model¹
+Competitively Advantaged Multi-Basin Model

 Water Usage by Resource Play